 Throughout history there has been much speculation.
 For Aristotle, the highest human good was eudaimonia.
 For Carl Rogers, it was the "fully functioning person".
 The Extraordinary Link Between Deep Neural Networks and the Nature of the Universe.
 In the last couple of years, deep learning techniques have transformed the world of artificial intelligence.

 One by one, the abilities and techniques that humans once imagined were uniquely our own have begun to fall to the onslaught of ever more powerful machines.
 Deep neural networks are now better than humans at tasks such as face recognition and object recognition.
 The modern human colonization of western Eurasia.
 Like Humans, Chimps Reward Cooperation and Punish Freeloaders.
 Although humans love the playful ways and toothy grins of chimpanzees, our primate cousins have the reputation of being competitive, churlish and, at times, aggressive.

 They had to invent it.
 They came up with a new way to store computer programs, called “rope memory,” and created a special version of the assembly programming language.
+Assembly itself is obscure to many of today’s programmers—it’s very difficult to read, intended to be easily understood by computers, not humans.
+For the Apollo Guidance Computer (AGC), MIT programmers wrote thousands of lines of that esoteric code.
 Violence in Blue.
 Police Homicides in the United States Americans are afraid of many threats to their lives – serial killers, crazed gunmen, gang bangers, and above all terrorists – but these threats are surprisingly unlikely.
 Approximately three-quarters of all homicide victims in America are killed by someone they know.
 And the real threat from strangers is quite different from what most fear: one-third of all Americans killed by strangers are killed by police.